 After the 600 MHz auction all channel 51 stations will free up the spectrum within 39 months.
-During the auction currently scheduled to start March 29, 2016 the stations will have three choices: exit the business, share a channel with some other station or relocate to some other free channel.
+During the auction that started on March 29, 2016 the stations will have three choices: exit the business, share a channel with some other station or relocate to some other free channel.
 In the first two cases the station must free channel 51 within 3 months after the end of the auction.
 In the third case (they choose relocation) the FCC will pick new channels for all stations and develop an individual relocation schedule for each station.
 The relocations will take 6-39 months.
 Read more about the 600 MHz auction and also see an FCC presentation to the broadcasters.
 RabbitEars published FAQ.

 Note that the red service contours are not the exact boundaries of the exclusion zones.
 For details see this page.